 - As an early-intervention tool targeting vocabulary knowledge, Martha Speaks provides strong support for word learning and results in significantly higher vocabulary scores compared to educational television programs that do not focus on vocabulary learning.

 Additional Research Studies:

-Together, the results highlight the impressive impact Martha Speaks is having on young children’s >Martha Speaks has proven to be an effective and powerful television project that has served low-income families throughout the US as an inexpensive means of introducing young children to key early-language and literacy experiences.
+Together, the results highlight the impressive impact Martha Speaks is having on young children’s vocabulary development.
+Martha Speaks has proven to be an effective and powerful television project that has served low-income families throughout the US as an inexpensive means of introducing young children to key early-language and literacy experiences.
 On average, Martha Speaks reaches 4.7 million viewers on air each week and 800,000 visitors and 2.5 million visits online per month.
 According to Nielsen Media Research, Martha Speaks continues to exceed the average household audience numbers for low-income populations.
 Hispanic households comprise 11% of US households, but 20% of the series’ audience.
 Black households comprise 12% of the US population, but 16% of the series’ audience.

 Martha Speaks was created as part of PBS KIDS Raising Readers, a national initiative that uses the power of public media to build the reading skills of children ages 2-to-8, with an emphasis on children from low-income families.
 The effort was funded by a Ready To Learn grant from the U.S. Department of Education, part of a cooperative agreement with the Corporation for Public Broadcasting (CPB), and PBS.
 Martha Speaks is a production of WGBH Boston and DHX Media.
 Corporate funding is provided by Chuck E. Cheese’s®, Kiddie Academy® Child Care Learning Centers, and Chick-fil-A, Inc. Additional funding provided by public television viewers.